 - An applicant needs an efficient way for someone else to view or submit their request.

-- View - The collaborator can view each form in the request to which the applicant has access.
+- View - The collaborator can view each form in the request the applicant has access.

-- Edit - The collaborator can view and edit each form in the request to which the applicant has access.
+- Edit - The collaborator can view and edit each form in the request the applicant has access.

-- Submit - The collaborator can view, edit, and submit each form in the request to which the applicant has access.
+- Submit - The collaborator can view, edit, and submit each form in the request the applicant has access.

 Applicant-Managed Collaborators